Tuesday, July 7, 2026

 PAULA'S REVIEW:

-*A complimentary copy of this book was provided by Bethany House on behalf of the author and via NetGalley.
+*I received a complimentary copy of this book from the publisher and via NetGalley.
 I was not required to post a favorable review.
-All opinions are mine alone.*4.5 stars and a solid faith thread
+All opinions are mine alone.*5 stars and a solid faith thread

 BackCover Blurb: